jamessimone/james-coding-blog/posts/picklist-validation.md

 }
 ```

-I'm not _crazy_ about the singleton pattern (which you may remember we already covered in the [Idiomatic Apex](/idiomatic-salesforce-apex/) post), but this is one of the main use-cases I feel it is acceptable: for exposing public methods in a static-y way while still allowing for use of the `this` keyword (here, primarily important for encapsulating the `validatePicklistValue` method within the parent `Picklist` class).
+I'm not _crazy_ about the [Singleton pattern](/building-a-better-singleton) (which you may remember we also already covered in the [Idiomatic Apex](/idiomatic-salesforce-apex/) post), but this is one of the main use-cases I feel it is acceptable: for exposing public methods in a static-y way while still allowing for use of the `this` keyword (here, primarily important for encapsulating the `validatePicklistValue` method within the parent `Picklist` class).

 So long as you're generating test-coverage by attempting to access the strings like `AGRICULTURE`, you can 100% avoid getting bitten by errors like `bad value for restricted picklist field`: